scala-ide/scalariform/docs/source/README.rst

   scalariform [options] [files...]

   Options:
     --help, -h                      Show help
     --inPlace, -i                   Replace the input file(s) in place with a formatted version.
     --test, -t                      Check the input(s) to see if they are correctly formatted, return a non-zero error code if not.
-    --verbose -v     Verbose output
+    --fileList=<path>, -l=<path>    Read the list of input file(s) from a text file (one per line) --verbose -v                    Verbose output

   Preferences:
-    [+|-]alignParameters                Enable/disable Align parameters on different lines in the same column [+|-]compactStringConcatenation     Enable/disable Omit spaces when formatting a '+' operator on String literals [+|-]doubleIndentClassDeclaration   Enable/disable Double indent either a class's parameters or its inheritance list -indentSpaces=[1-10]                Set Number of spaces to use for indentation [+|-]preserveSpaceBeforeArguments   Enable/disable Preserve a space before a parenthesis argument [+|-]rewriteArrowSymbols            Enable/disable Replace arrow tokens with unicode equivalents: => with ⇒, and <- with ←
+    [+|-]alignParameters                Enable/disable Align parameters on different lines in the same column [+|-]compactStringConcatenation     Enable/disable Omit spaces when formatting a '+' operator on String literals [+|-]doubleIndentClassDeclaration   Enable/disable Double indent either a class's parameters or its inheritance list [+|-]formatXml                      Enable/disable Format XML literals
+    -indentSpaces=[1-10]                Set Number of spaces to use for indentation [+|-]preserveSpaceBeforeArguments   Enable/disable Preserve a space before a parenthesis argument [+|-]rewriteArrowSymbols            Enable/disable Replace arrow tokens with unicode equivalents: => with ⇒, and <- with ←